Doctor insights on:

 I would contact the person who ordered the echocardiogram. ...Read more

 My echocardiogram said I have anterior leaflet thickening of the mitral valve--what does that mean?

-- What do the colors mean on a thyroid ultrasound?
+- What do the colors mean in thyroid ultra sound?

-- What do the colours mean in an ultrasound?
+- What do colors mean in thyroid ultrasound?